Last updated on September 19th, 2023 at 03:52 pmReading Time: 2 minutes

 Multiple whistleblowers have allegedly contacted the Manchester Evening News complaining about the shortcomings of GMP’s £27 Million computer system iOPS.
 Designed by Capita, the Force’s Integrated Police Operating System has been beset with problems from the outset, many so serious that officers fear that lives may well be lost if it is not sorted soon.
 Whilst the Chief Constable, Ian Hopkins, has fiercely defended the system, many officers and support staff including SNT Officers, Detectives and Middle Ranking Officers have complained that it is basically unusable.

 Problems range from inability to log on and inability to access information about crimes on their ‘patch’ depriving them of vital intelligence when they go out on patrol.
-The officers were/are so worried about it that a Group was set up on Facebook called iFlops, ad a humourous post on the Force’s own internal Bulletin Board just said
+The officers were/are so worried about it that a Group was set up on Facebook called iFlops, ad a humorous post on the Force’s own internal Bulletin Board just said

 “This is like groundhog day, achieving the square root of nothing.